 The CSX Connections.
 If we grant its waiver request, CSXT will file, in four separate dockets, a notice of exemption pursuant to 49 CFR 1150.36 for construction of a connection at Crestline, OH, and petitions for exemption pursuant to 49 U.S.C.
-10502 and 49 CFR 1121.1 and 1150 1(a) for the construction of connections at Greenwich and Jidney, OH, and Willow Creek 114.
-CSXT indicates that it would consult with appropriate federal, state, and local agencies with respect to any potential environmental env
+10502 and 49 CFR 1121.1 and 1150.1(a) for the construction of connections at Greenwich and Sidney, OH, and Willow Creek, IN.
+CSXT indicates that it would consult with appropriate federal, state, and local agencies with respect to any potential environmental effects from the construction of these connections and would file environmental reports with our Section of Environmental Analysis (SEA) at the time that the notice and petitions are filed.
+The connections at issue are as follows:

 - (1) Two main line CRC tracks cross at Crestline, and CSXT proposes to construct in the northwest quadrant a connection track between those two CRC main lines.
-The connection would extend approximately 1,507 feet3 between approximately MP 75.4 on CRC's North-South main line betwe...
-Greenwich, OH, and Indianapolis, IN, and approximately MP 188.8 on CRC's East-West main line between Pittsburgh, PA, and Ft.
+The connection would extend approximately 1,507 feet's between approximately MP 75.4 on CRC's North-South main line between Greenwich, OH, and Indianapolis, IN, and approximately MP 188.8 on CRC's East-West main line between Pittsburgh, PA, and Ft.
 Wayne, IN. - (2) CSXT and CRC cross each other at Willow Creek, and CSXT proposes to construct a connection track in the southeast quadrant between the CSXT main line and the CRC main line.
 The connection would extend approximately 2,800 feet between approximately MP BI-236.5 on the CSXT main line between Garrett, IN, and Chicago, IL, and approximately MP 248.8 on the CRC main line between Porter, IN, and Gibson Yard, IN (outside Chicago). - (3) The lines of CSXT and CRC cross each other at Greenwich, and CSXT proposes to construct connection tracks in the northwest and southeast quadrants between the CSXT main line and the CRC main line.
-The connection in the northwest quadrant would extend approximately 4,600 feer between approximately MP BG-193.1 on the CSXT main line between Chicago and Pittsburgh, and approximately MP 54.1 on the CRC main line between Cleveland and Cincinnati.
-A portion of this connection in the northwest a ladrant would be constructed utilizing existing trackage and/or right-of-way of the Wheeling & Lake Erie Railway Company.
-The connection in the southeast cuadrant would extend approximately 1,044 feet between approximately MP BG-92.5 on the CSXT main line and approximately MP 54.6 on the CRC main line.
+The connection in the northwest quadrant would extend approximately 4,600 feet between approximately MP BG-193.1 on the CSXT main line between Chicago and Pittsburgh, and approximately MP 54.1 on the CRC main line between Cleveland and Cincinnati.
+A portion of this connection in the northwest quadrant would be constructed utilizing existing trackage and/or right-of-way of the Wheeling & Lake Erie Railway Company.
+The connection in the southeast quadrant would extend approximately 1,044 feet between approximately MP BG-192.5 on the CSXT main line and approximately MP 54.6 on the CRC main line.

-These dockets will be sub-dockets 1, 2, 3, and 4 under STB Finance Docket No. 32388.
+4 These dockets will be sub-dockets 1, 2, 3, and 4 under STB Finance Docket No. 33388.